Spring Hikes in Crested Butte and Gunnison

 Caves Trail

 The Caves Trail is located up Cement Creek in Crested Butte South.
 It is south-facing and one of the first trails to dry out in the north valley.
 The hike to the caves is less than a mile long, but the switchbacks are steep.
-As you hike up you can see the caves to your right.
-It flattens out once you get closer to the caves.
+As you hike up, you can see the caves to your right.
+The trail flattens out once you get closer to the caves.
 Along with the caves, you can see amazing views of surrounding peaks from the top, including Red Mountain and Cement Mountain.
 The slope across the canyon from Caves trail was the home of the first chairlift in Colorado.
 It was built in 1939 at Pioneer Ski Area.
 From the caves, you can turn around and hike back to the parking area for about a two-mile hike.
 For a longer hike take the Walrod Cutoff Trail to hike the Caves Loop Trail, which is 2.6 miles point-to-point.

 Summer activities in Gunnison and Crested Butte